 Selling a House with Leased Solar Panels?
 Follow This Game Plan

-A solar lease gave you the opportunity to run on sun without having to pay the $11,000-$14,000 that it costs to install panels in one fell swoop.
-You’ve saved energy, lowered your low utility bills, and felt the undeniable pleasure of sharing these perks when the topic of solar came up with anyone who would listen.
+A solar lease gave you the opportunity to run on sun without having to pay the $25,595-$33,763 that it costs to install panels in one fell swoop.
+You’ve saved energy, lowered your utility bills, and felt the undeniable pleasure of sharing these perks when the topic of solar came up with anyone who would listen.

-Now, you’re ready to sell your house and suddenly your leased solar panels are looking more like a speed bump than a green light.
-You wonder, just how much will my solar lease impact my home sale?
+Now, you’re ready to sell your house and suddenly, your leased solar panels are looking more like a speed bump than a green light.
+You wonder, “Just how much will my solar lease impact my home sale?”

-Decide whether to transfer or buy-out your solar lease
+Decide whether to transfer or buy out your solar lease

 When selling a home with leased solar panels, you must either transfer the lease to your home buyers or purchase the panels from the solar company to conclude the lease early.
 Both options have their pros and cons so you’ll need to review the terms and conditions of your contract to evaluate which is best for your particular situation.